fortunejs/fortune/README.md

 ## Example

-Here is a minimal example application, including a web server:
+Here is an example server-side application, including a web server:

 ```js
 import fortune from 'fortune'